BlaZe-BI/Power-BI-Projects/E-commerce Sales/README.md

-# 📊 HR Analytics Dashboard (Power BI by Zeljko Blagojevic)
+# 📊 E-Commerce Sales (Power BI by Zeljko Blagojevic)

 ## 🧠 Project Summary
 The E-commerce Sales Dashboards project aimed to provide comprehensive insights into e-commerce sales performance through interactive and visually appealing dashboards developed using Power BI.
 The project focused on analyzing and monitoring key metrics such as profit, order volume, customer demographics, product performance, and sales trends.
 By leveraging data from the e-commerce platform, the dashboards enabled stakeholders to make data-driven decisions, identify growth opportunities, and track the effectiveness of marketing campaigns.
 ---

 ## 🔧 Key Features
-- One page report.
+- Three page report.
 - ETL and model relationship established
-- Four related KPI's
+- Six related KPI's
 - DAX measures
-- Dynamic filters by Quarter and State
+- Dynamic filter by Quarter
 - Set-up visuals, custom tooltips etc
 ---